browserengineering/book/book/embeds.md

 ```

 And now we're ready to implement `dispatch` for iframe elements.
 In this
-case, we should retarget the click to the iframe, after adjusting for its local
+case, we should re-target the click to the iframe, after adjusting for its local
 coordinate space, and then stop the tree walk: